Githubneos/scribble_frontend/navigation/scribble_draw/blind_trace.md

 let imageWidth = 0;
 let imageHeight = 0;
-let imageIndex = 0;  // Used to cycle through images
+let imageIndex = 0;  // Used to cycle through images let imageViewCount = 0;  // Counter to track how many times the image has been viewed

 // Image generation functions (cityscape, bridge, etc.) function drawCityscape() {